 Let’s face it.
-Teaching vocabulary can be just plain redundent and boring unless you have a deep repertoire of teaching options.
+Teaching vocabulary can be just plain redundant and boring unless you have a deep repertoire of teaching options.
 As teachers, we have to mix things up and keep learning fresh and fun.
 But how??
-Certainly, it’s not by having kids look up definitions in the dictionary, so let’s talk about the options.
+Certainly, it’s not by having kids look up definitions in the dictionary, so let’s talk about the options we have to make vocabulary instruction fresh and fun!

 If you’ve read many blogs, then you probaby have heard the title Bringing Words to Life.
 It is a quick read, but one that teachers need to read with post it notes in order to mark activities to use in the classroom.
 It takes 12-15 exposures for a word to become part of a student’s speaking and writing vocabulary, and therefore, we need a vocabulary teaching routine that is varied and frequent.